-John Holland Rail/TfNSW have been consulted for information relating to rail services and frequencies.
-This information will be used to assist in design of the upgraded rail crossing facilities located on Barleyfields Road (North) and for scheduling of construction materials to the site in order to minimise any impacts on roads and potential queueing on Barleyfields Road (North).
+UGL/TfNSW have been consulted for information relating to rail services and frequencies.
+This information will be used to assist in scheduling of construction materials to the site in order to minimise any impacts on roads and potential queuing on Barleyfields Road (North).